 – Method A: NOC

-– Method B proposes to add a new allocation to the AMS(R)S in the Earth-to-space and space-to-Earth directions in all or part of the frequency band 117.975-137 MHz, limited to internationally standardized aeronautical systems and a pfd limit where appropriate in order to ensure protection of adjacent band services above 137 MHz.
+– Method B proposes to add a new allocation to the AMS(R)S in the Earth-to-space and space-to-Earth directions in all or part of the frequency band 117.975-137 MHz, limited to internationally standardized aeronautical systems and a pfd limit, where appropriate, to ensure protection of adjacent band services above 137 MHz.

 2/1.7/2 Background

 The level of aircraft traffic and separation in oceanic and remote areas remains limited due to the difficulty of providing and maintaining suitable terrestrial communication, navigation and surveillance means.
-Progress has been made over the last years in the areas of navigation and surveillance, with the existing availability of global navigation satellite systems and reception by satellite of automatic dependent surveillance-broadcast signals in the frequency band 1 087.7-1 092.3 MHz.
+Progress has been made over the last years in the areas of navigation and surveillance, with the existing availability of global navigation satellite systems and reception by satellite of automatic dependent surveillance-broadcast (ADS-B) signals in the frequency band 1 087.7-1 092.3 MHz.

 WRC-23 agenda item 1.7 deals with a possible new allocation to the AMS(R)S within the frequency band 117.975-137 MHz, to relay standard VHF communications operating under the AM(R)S, and to complement terrestrial infrastructures over oceanic and remote areas.
 This would not require modification to aircraft equipment, as the space segment would be able to receive and transmit to standard VHF radios already installed on board aircraft.

-The services using the in-band and adjacent bands allocations were identified and technical and compatibility analysis were carried out to determine the operating conditions for the new AMS(R)S. This is to ensure the protection of these in-band and adjacent band services from possible interference resulting from the introduction of an AMS(R)S allocation in this band.
+The services using the in-band and adjacent bands allocations were identified and sharing and compatibility studies were carried out to determine the operating conditions for the new AMS(R)S. This is to ensure the protection of these in-band and adjacent band services from possible interference resulting from the introduction of an AMS(R)S allocation in this band.

 2/1.7/3 Summary and analysis of the results of ITU-R studies